Provention Bio (PRVB) Received its Third Buy in a Row

-After Oppenheimer and RBC Capital gave Provention Bio (NASDAQ: PRVB) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ram Selvaraju reiterated a Buy rating on Provention Bio today and set a price target of $26.00.
-The company’s shares closed last Wednesday at $13.84.
+After RBC Capital and H.C.
+Wainwright gave Provention Bio (NASDAQ: PRVB) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Justin Kim maintained a Buy rating on Provention Bio today and set a price target of $29.00.
+The company’s shares closed last Thursday at $14.29.

-According to TipRanks.com, Selvaraju is a top 100 analyst with an average return of 33.9% and a 59.1% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Turning Point Therapeutics, and Black Diamond Therapeutics.
+According to TipRanks.com, Kim is a 4-star analyst with an average return of 36.8% and a 61.1% success rate.
+Kim covers the Healthcare sector, focusing on stocks such as Aurinia Pharmaceuticals, Apellis Pharmaceuticals, and Aldeyra Therapeutics.

-Currently, the analyst consensus on Provention Bio is a Strong Buy with an average price target of $30.00.
+Currently, the analyst consensus on Provention Bio is a Strong Buy with an average price target of $30.00, an 111.1% upside from current levels.
+In a report released today, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>